kosmonautdnb/WatcomGL/README.md

 This OpenGL "Emulation" is purely in software "slow" and not optimized yet.

 Multithreading is planned (if a multithreading lib for Dos pops up somewhere).

+A demo game (in the making) can be found here: https://github.com/kosmonautdnb/OpenGLDemoGame_DOS